 39. Know What You Value

 When contemplating divorce, it’s important to consider what assets you value most and be prepared to let some things go.

-“A major mistake in divorce that everyone can get trapped into is spending hundreds or thousands of dollars fighting for something that you don’t even want,” said Narris.
+“A major mistake in divorce that everyone can get trapped into is spending hundreds or thousands of dollars fighting for something that you don’t even want,” Narris said.
 Take your time so you can make the most rational and intelligent decisions, and to truly survive this new financial challenge.

 40. Dress Appropriately for Court

 It might seem like a small matter, but buying nice clothes for court can boost one’s confidence.
-“You will feel better and likely fare better with the judge,” said Narris.
+“You will feel better and likely fare better with the judge,” Narris said.